Hours of Operation:

 Author Betty Jean Steinhuser explores the life and work of a dozen women authors who “ran south in agitation” to Florida, from the Reconstruction era through the late 20th Century.
 We follow Harriet Beecher Stowe, Constance Fenimore Woolson, Sarah Orne Jewett, Laura Ingalls Wilder, Marjory Stoneman Douglas, Zora Neale Hurston, Marjorie Kinan Rawlings, Edna St. Vincent Millay, Rose Wilder Lane, Elizabeth Bishop, Anne Morrow Lindbergh, and Rachel Carson as they explore the Land of Flowers.

 Florida's coastal regions face numerous challenges.
 The past offers lessons for how we can confront them.
 This program provides historical context for the threats Florida's coasts face and some hope from the history of Tampa Bay.
-Seemingly doomed by the 1970s, Tampa Bay has rebounded and today is a healthy estuary and a site of a vibrant coastal culture thanks to the efforts of everyday people to make it a better place for all.
-Evan Bennett is Professor at Florida Atlantic University, and author of Tampa Bay: The Story of an Estuary and Its People
+Seemingly doomed by the 1970s, Tampa Bay rebounded and today is a healthy estuary and a site of a vibrant coastal culture thanks to the efforts of everyday people.
+Evan Bennett, Ph.D., is Professor at FAU and author of Tampa Bay: The Story of an Estuary and Its People.

 Author Liz Coursen takes her audience on a trip…a trip back in time, from a Florida when ox carts traveled via ferry and air-conditioning existed only in the imagination to a Florida of Streamliners and Orange Blossom Specials, using museum-quality postcards to tell the tale.